IPvFletch/owasp_zap_api/README.md

     $ docker logs -f owasp-zap

-You can verify it's working by using the OWASP ZAP Application UI.
+You can verify it's working by using the OWASP ZAP Application UI, but you will need to not use `-daemon` mode to do that.

 Then run this script: